Bounded Languages Described by GF(2)-grammars: Subsets of a* b*

-We will allow Laurent series to appear in intermediate results, because intermediate calculations require division, and formal power series are not closed under division.
-However, there are no Laurent series in the statements of the main theorem, because they do not correspond to valid languages, unless they are valid formal power series as well.
+We will allow Laurent series to appear in the intermediate results, because the intermediate calculations require division, and formal power series are not closed under division.
+However, there are no Laurent series (unless they are valid formal power series as well) in the statements of the main theorems, because they do not correspond to valid languages.

-From now on, there are two possible roads this proof can take: the original argument that is more elementary, but requires lengthy manipulations with what I called \emph{algebraic expressions}, and a more abstract, but much simpler approach suggested by an anonymous reviewer from MFCS 2020 conference, relying on well-known properties of field extensions.
+From now on, there are two possible roads this proof can take: the original argument that is more elementary, but requires lengthy manipulations with what I called \emph{algebraic expressions}, and a more abstract, but much simpler approach suggested by an anonymous reviewer from MFCS 2020 conference, relying on well-known properties of rings and field extensions.
 The main body of the paper follows the latter approach.
 The former approach can be found in the appendix.

-\begin{defn} Denote by $R_{a, b}$ the set of all Laurent series that can be represented as $\frac{\sum_{i = 1}^n A_i B_i}{p}$, where $n$ is a nonnegative integer, $A_i \in \A$ and $B_i \in \B$ for all $i$ from $1$ to $n$, and $p \in \poly(a, b)$, $p \neq 0$. \end{defn} It is not hard to see that $R_{a, b}$ is a commutative ring.
-However, a even stronger statement is true: \begin{lm} $R_{a, b}$ is a field. \end{lm} \begin{proof}[Proof outline] $R_{a,b}$ is the result of adjoining the elements of $\A \cup \B$, which are all algebraic over $\rat(a,b)$, to $\rat(a,b)$.
+\begin{defn} Denote by $R_{a, b}$ the set of all Laurent series that can be represented as $\frac{\sum_{i = 1}^n A_i B_i}{p}$, where $n$ is a nonnegative integer, $A_i \in \A$ and $B_i \in \B$ for all $i$ from $1$ to $n$, and $p \in \F[a, b]$ is a non-zero polynomial. \end{defn} It is not hard to see that $R_{a, b}$ is a commutative ring.
+However (and we will use it later a lot), a even stronger statement is true: \begin{lm} $R_{a, b}$ is a field. \end{lm} \begin{proof} $R_{a,b}$ is the result of adjoining the elements of $\A \cup \B$, which are all algebraic over $\F(a,b)$, to $\F(a,b)$.
 It is known that the result of adjoining an arbitrary set of algebraic elements to a field is a larger field. \end{proof}

-\subsection{The main result for subsets of \texorpdfstring{$a^* b^*$}{a*b*}}
+\subsection{The Main Result for Subsets of \texorpdfstring{$a^* b^*$}{a*b*}}

 Let us establish our main result about subsets of $a^* b^*$.